ssfinney/Honeypot-Analyzer/README.md

 #### Log monitor
 This executable bash program will link a remote server to the honeypot analyzer's server and copy over then update the web user's honeypot log file on the host's server indefinately.

-The below file will use a previously created public key saved in the file ```authorized_keys``` located at ```/home/<hostUser>/analyzer/keys/authorized_keys``` on the analyzer server to install RSA encrypted ssh keys onto a remote server and then will use the rsync command to first pull a log file from that server and update that file every 10 seconds if needed.
+The user file will use a previously created public key saved in the file ```authorized_keys``` located at ```/home/<hostUser>/analyzer/keys/authorized_keys``` on the analyzer server to install RSA encrypted ssh keys onto a remote server and then will use the rsync command to first pull a log file from that server and update that file every 10 seconds if needed.
 It assumes that the HoneyPot analyzer is stored at /home/<hostUser>/analyzer/ and that it is already setup with the folder 'users' inside.
 See the rest of the README for help.

 This file must be created as an executable bash file.